sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 In order to run this utility, please install Oracle JDK1.8 or higher on your computer correctly.

-## 2. Analyze data linege from SQL files
+## 2. Analyze data lineage from SQL files
 Please use `/f` parameter to specify a single SQL file, or use `/d` parameter to specfify a directory that inculdes multiple SQL files.